-How many probiotics foods do you know that a vegan can eat?
-If you are a vegan and have no idea what to eat, then you have come to the right place as this article is going to help you in such case.
+How many probiotic foods do you know that a vegan can eat?
+If you are a vegan and have no idea what to eat, then you have come to the right place, as this article is going to help you in such a case.

 In this article, we will see